U.S. To Discuss Iran Nuclear Deal With France, Britain, Germany

 The other signees have been attempting to save the accord.
 Since the U.S. pullout, Tehran has increasingly breached limits it had agreed to under the deal.

-Blinken said last month he wants to coordinate with U.S. allies to get to a "longer and stronger agreement" with Tehran.
+Blinken said last month he wants to coordinate with U.S. allies to achieve a "longer and stronger agreement" with Tehran.